UNIVERSITY DEGREE: SCIENTIFIC DATA MANAGEMENT

 Organization

-Report due, followed by a defense at the end of the year for students who wish to graduate
+Report to be submitted, followed by a defense at the end of the year for students who wish to graduate

 Read more